lincc-frameworks/python-project-template/docs/practices/ci_benchmarking.rst

 +-------------+------------+----------+------------------------------------+

 .. note::
-   The pipeline fails if the pull request degrades performance significantly.
+   The pipeline will fail if the pull request degrades performance significantly.
 The threshold is set to ``110%``, by default.

 asv-nightly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``.github/workflows/asv-nightly.yml`` file configures the scheduled benchmark test.
+The ``.github/workflows/asv-nightly.yml`` file configures a scheduled run of benchmarks.
-It uses standard cron notation to start the job at 0645 every day.
-This time was selected to be a little far away from an hour break, when most benchmarks would likely run.

-This wokflow compares the performance of the main branch with the one from the previous day.
+It uses standard cron notation to start the job at 0645 every day and it compares the most recent code on main with that of the previous day.

-This workflow uses the repository cache to store the results for each nightly run.
-GitHub will remove any cache entries that have not been accessed in over 7 days so we should not worry about them compounding over time.

 Use during development